spectrocloud/docusaurus-versioning-template/README.md

 # Docusarus Versioning with Git - Template

 This is a template for a Docusarus site that uses Git for versioning.
-We recommend you read the blog post [_When Docs and a Dinosaur Git Along_]() to understand the motivation behind this template and why we, at Spectro Cloud, chose to use Git for versioning.
+We recommend you read the blog post [_When Docs and a Dinosaur Git Along_]() to understand the motivation behind this template and why we at Spectro Cloud chose to use Git for versioning.

 <p align="center">
   <img src="./static/img/readme-image.png" alt="Docusarus + heart with Spectro Cloud Astronaut + git" width="400"/>
 </p>

 > [!IMPORTANT]
 > This repository will not be actively maintained and was created for demonstration purposes only.
-We recommend you use this repository as a starting point and customize it to fit your needs.
+We recommend you use this repository as a starting point to help you spark ideas on implementing versioning in your Docusarus site.

 ## Getting Started